-

 Basic Policy of Remuneration for Directors

-2. Provide a competitive remuneration level that will lead to the recruitment of excellent human resources
+1. Provide appropriate incentives for achieving performance targets2.
+Provide a competitive remuneration level that will lead to the recruitment of excellent human resources

-4. The process of determining remuneration should be highly objective and transparent
+4. The process of determining remuneration should be highly objective and transparent.

 Remuneration for Directors

-Fixed remuneration | Performance-linked bonus | Performance-linked stock remuneration (Directors’ Remuneration BIP Trust) |
+| Fixed remuneration | Performance-linked bonus | Performance-linked stock remuneration (Directors’ Remuneration BIP Trust) |

 |

-Eligible Recipients | Directors | Directors (excluding those who are outside directors and those who are members of the Audit and Supervisory Committee) | Directors (excluding those who are outside directors and those who are members of the Audit and Supervisory Committee) |
+| Eligible Recipients | Directors | Directors (excluding those who are outside directors and those who are members of the Audit and Supervisory Committee) | Directors (excluding those who are outside directors and those who are members of the Audit and Supervisory Committee) |

-Method for Calculating Remuneration | Fixed remuneration is determined by the NRA Committee, which is appointed by the Board of Directors.
+| Method for Calculating Remuneration | Fixed remuneration is determined by the NRA Committee*, which is appointed by the Board of Directors.
 The NRA Committee takes into account each director’s position, responsibilities, and contributions to performance, as well as benchmarking against remuneration levels in outside database services.
 For directors who are members of the Audit and Supervisory Committee, their fixed remuneration is decided through discussions within the Audit and Supervisory Committee. | The basic bonus is calculated based on performance-linked variables and the distribution bonus is calculated based on individual contribution rates determined by the NRA Committee.
 The ratio between the basic bonus and the distribution bonus is set at 8:2.
 The basic bonus amount is calculated by multiplying the basic bonus standard amount determined for each director eligible for payment by a performance-linked variable calculated based on the individual performance achievement ratios of the three indicators of the consolidated performance forecast for a fiscal year disclosed at the beginning of each fiscal year. | The points granted are calculated by multiplying the base points determined for each director eligible for payment by the performance-linked variable set by the degree of achievement of the three indicators of the consolidated performance forecast for a fiscal year, which is disclosed at the beginning of each fiscal year.
 Directors are then provided with our Company’s shares and the monetary equivalent of the conversion disposal amount of our Company’s shares according to the resulting points (with one point corresponding to one share). |

-Indicators used to measure achievement of performance goals | ー | Consolidated net sales Consolidated operating profit (before deduction of performance-linked remuneration) EPS |
+| Indicators used to measure achievement of performance goals | ー | Consolidated net sales Consolidated operating profit (before deduction of performance-linked remuneration) EPS |

 Consolidated net sales Consolidated operating profit (before deduction of performance-linked remuneration) EPS |

-Payment method | Monthly | Paid out once a year, within three months after the end of the fiscal year | Paid out once a year after the end of the fiscal year |
+| Payment method | Monthly | Paid out once a year, within three months after the end of the fiscal year | Paid out once a year after the end of the fiscal year |

 The ratio of performance-linked remuneration to the total amount of remuneration is approximately 80% for fixed remuneration and 20% for performance-linked remuneration in the case of a standard level of performance achievement, as an average of the eligible directors.
 The ratio of non-monetary remuneration to total remuneration is, on average, 90% for monetary remuneration and 10% for non-monetary remuneration.

-Categories | Total amount of remuneration (Millions of yen) |
+| Categories | Total amount of remuneration (Millions of yen) |

 Total amount by remuneration type (Millions of yen) |